 Phosphoric acid 30c is often considered if the animal has undigested food in the feces.
 The diarrhea that resembles this remedy often comes on from fright or anxiety.
 The case is usually mild and the stool has very little odor.

 Phosphorus 200c or 30c When you think of phosphorus think of bleeding and a painful, partially open anus.
 The feces will be very foul and the animal profoundly weak.
 The animal may be nervous and demand attention.

 Choose the remedy that most closely corresponds to the pet's problem.
 Do not mix the remedies together.
 Only give one remedy.
 One of these remedies will usually do the trick to check an acute case of diarrhea.
 So, we suggest you add these to your home healthcare kit for your pets.
 The above homeopathic remedies not only apply to dogs and cats but can be used for you and other pets too; everything from ferrets and birds, to horses and goats.

 Recommended Reading: For professionals or anyone who seriously wants to learn - This is the gold standard in books for Veterinary Homeopathy.
-'Fast Forward to the Cure Pro-Version', is a digital publication in PDF format that you can download and start using now.
+'Fast Forward to the Cure', is a digital publication in PDF format that you can download and start using now.
 Learn advanced veterinary homeopathy, LM dosing techniques and the methods of 'Dynamic Dosing' for animals which can speed a pets healing time by 1/4 to 1/2 or more!
-Veterinary Medica, Therapeutic Repertories, printable Case Taking Forms, Observation Sheets and full color Anatomy Charts for dogs, cats horses and birds are included in 14 Chapters and 872 pages.
+Veterinary Medica, Therapeutic Repertories, printable Case Taking Forms, Observation Sheets for dogs, cats horses and birds are included in 13 Chapters and 1,000 plus pages.
 To see complete details and excerpts from the book CLICK HERE.

 Herbs to the Rescue for Pets